Leaf-Agriculture/docs/docs/configurations_overview.md

 [See this section for more information](#cleanupstandardgeojson)

 #### summarizeByProductEntry
-If set to `true`, Leaf will aggregate products with the same name and display only one entry in the summary list of products, for area and rate we will do the average and for totalApplied we will do the sum.
-This config is only available for applied type operations.
+If set to `true`, Leaf will aggregate products with the same name and display only one entry per product in the summary.
+Area and rate will be averaged and totalApplied will be the sum.
+This config is only for applied data.
 The default value is `false`.

 #### fieldOperationCreation
 Enables the creation of [Field Operations][2].
 The default is `true`.